Mesoscale helicity distinguishes Vinen from Kolmogorov turbulence in helium II: Mesoscale Helicity

+In order to compare different vortex configurations, the mesoscale helicity $\cal{H}$ must be normalized by the vortex length $L$, because, if the helicity density $h(\xi)=\bolds'(\xi)\cdot \boldv^{non}(\bolds(\xi))$ is constant along the vortex lines, $\cal{H}$ would simply be proportional to $L$.
+If we divide $\mathcal{H}$ by $\kappa L$, we find that the tangle-averaged non-local velocity contribution in the direction of the vorticity is the ratio of mesoscale helicity to the quantum of circulation times the total vortex length, \textit{i.e.}:

-What is the physical interpretation of this definition of helicity?
-We expect that, if the turbulent vortex lines are randomly oriented with respect to each other, the average magnitude of $\boldv_{nl}$ will be zero (as velocity contributions at each point $\bolds(\xi)$ on the vortex lines will tend to cancel each other out), and the helicity will be approximately zero.
-Viceversa, we expect that, if the vortex tangle is organized in bundles of quasi-parallel, highly polarized vortex lines responsible for the existence of regions of strong vorticity, the helicity might be large, as a result of the interplay between the vortex bundles and the large scale flow which they contribute to generate.
-On the last point, it is worth noting, in fact, that the existence of large scale flows is not a sufficient condition for large helical flows ({\it e.g} two straight parallel vortex lines create a large scale superflow but the total helicity is zero).
-The numerical simulations which we present in the next section confirm these expectations.
+Eq.~\refeq{eq:H3} provides a physical interpretation of mesoscale helicity.
+We expect therefore that, if the vortex lines are randomly oriented in space (Vinen turbulence), then $\mathcal{H}$ will be approximately zero because the non-local velocity contributions at a point $\bolds$ on a vortex line will tend to cancel out each others.
+Vice versa, if the vortex tangle is partially polarised via bundles of quasi-parallel vortex lines within a random tangle (Kolmogorov turbulence), $\mathcal{H}$ will be nonzero.
+Notice that the existence of large scale flows is not a sufficient condition for large helical flows: for example, two straight parallel vortex lines create a large scale superflow but the total mesoscale helicity is zero.